The DESI Y1 RR Lyrae catalog I: Empirical modeling of the cyclic variation of spectroscopic properties and a

 \section{Introduction}

 RR Lyrae stars (RRLs, or RRL for single stars) are low-mass ($<1$\,M$_\odot$), short-period ($<1$\,d) pulsating variable stars that lie in the intersection between the horizontal branch (HB) and the instability strip in the Hertzsprung-Russell diagram \citep[see e.g.,][]{Walker1989,Catelan2015}.
 Because of their ubiquity in old and metal-poor systems, RRLs are important tracers of the formation of the Galactic halo, globular clusters, and dwarf galaxies, providing unaltered insight on their early conditions and evolution \citep[e.g.,][and references therein]{Monelli2022}.
-Moreover, RRLs are excellent distance indicators (with uncertainties $<5$\,\%) due to their well-defined period-luminosity relation towards the infrared \citep[see e.g.,][]{Longmore1986,Bono2001,Catelan2004,Muraveva2015,Marconi2022,Mullen2023, Prudil2024a} and luminosity-metallicity relation in optical bands \citep[see e.g.,][]{Sandage1990,Caputo2000,Garofalo2022}, which together with their intrinsic brightness and their overall easily identifiable pulsation properties, makes them ideal targets to map Galactic substructures and the outer halo ($>20$\,kpc), where they are found in large numbers \citep[e.g.,][]{Vivas2006,Mateu2018,Medina2018,Martinez-Vazquez2019,Vivas2020,Prudil2021,Cook2022,CabreraGarcia2024,Medina2024}.
+Moreover, RRLs are excellent distance indicators (with uncertainties $<5$\,\%) due to their well-defined period-luminosity relation towards the infrared \citep[see e.g.,][]{Longmore1986,Bono2001,Catelan2004,Muraveva2015,Marconi2022,Mullen2023, Prudil2024a} and luminosity-metallicity relation in optical bands \citep[see e.g.,][]{Sandage1990,Caputo2000,Garofalo2022}.
+This, together with their intrinsic brightness and their easily identifiable pulsation properties, makes them ideal targets to map the Galactic halo, where estimating distances to other stellar tracers is challenging (especially beyond $\sim20$\,kpc) and where they are found in large numbers \citep[e.g.,][]{Vivas2006,Mateu2018,Medina2018,Martinez-Vazquez2019,Vivas2020,Prudil2021,Cook2022,CabreraGarcia2024,Medina2024}.